wuzhengy/TAU/README.md

     - `blockdb` ---> `libtorrent put` ---> `DHT`
     - `blockdb` <--- `libtorrent get` <--- `DHT`
     - `statedb` <--> `blockdb`
-  - myth: p2p communication is not possible to implement, given firewalls and personal device security restrictions.
-DHT is used to be p2p communication substrate.
-When peer is not online, the content is still available in DHT cache for exchange.
+  - myth: p2p IP level communication is not possible to implement, given firewalls and personal device security restrictions.
+DHT is adopted to be the overlay p2p communication substrate.
+When peer is not off-line, the content is still available in DHT cache for exchange.
 ## Design Concepts
 - Version 1 default parameters:
   - 5 minutes average to generate a block.
 It can be upgraded when network infrastructure upgrading.